 Think about your next step so you can be as strategic as possible with your efforts.
 Where do you want to be in a year?
 How about two?
 What about five?
 Think about your ideal career progression and plan accordingly so you don’t waste time on activities that won’t serve you.

 Ready to get started?
-Check out Longwood University’s Professional Circles resource.
+Check out Longwood University’s network of alumni.
 It will help you meet a network of like-minded individuals as well as gain exclusive access to professional development opportunities.

 If you need more help planning out your career so you can stay relevant, head over to career services at Longwood University and chat with a career coach.
 Both students and alumni are encouraged to leverage this resource.
 Check it out!